Explicit reciprocity laws and Iwasawa theory for modular forms: Kirillov models and local Mellin transforms

-where $\tau(\chi)$ is the usual Gauss sum attached to $\chi$.
-Thus the expression on the left is equal to $\tau(\chi)$ times the $p$-deprived newform of $\pi_{\chi}$.
+Thus the expression on the right hand side of Lemma \ref{lemma:Birch} is equal to $\tau(\chi)$ times the $p$-deprived newform of $\pi_{\chi}$.
 (Note that, since $\chi$ is ramified, typically the $p$-deprived newform of $\pi_\chi$ coincides with the newform itself; the only exceptions occur for very particular choices of $\chi$ when $\pi$ is a ramified principal series or a ramified twist of Steinberg.)
-This formula is a local version of the formula known as the Birch Lemma in the theory of modular symbols.
+The formula in Lemma \ref{lemma:Birch} is a local version of the formula known as the Birch Lemma in the theory of modular symbols.